alirezanaghdi47/alirezanaghdi47/README.md

 ## Biography

-With 6 years of experience and +9 successful project in front-end, especially React and Next frameworks.
-Able to develop high performance and pixel perfect web applications and also have experience in developing large projects with a special design system.
+Over 6 years of experience and +9 successful project in front-end, especially in React and Next frameworks.
+Able to develop high performance and pixel perfect web applications.

 ## Social Media